How to create Native Campaigns

 First of all you need to setup your Native ad Units (see here how)

 Once you have added your Native ad Units, you can create your Native campaign

-Choose the Inventory (All Open RTB Ad Exchanges or Double Click Ad Exchange), the Type of Auction (Open Auction or Private Marketplaces) and if your Offer is Web Responsive, you also need to select the Type of Device (Dekstop or Mobile).
+Choose the Type of Device (Desktop, Mobile or Connected TV), the Inventory (All Open RTB Ad Exchanges or Double Click Ad Exchange) and the Type of Auction (Open Auction or Private Marketplaces).

 2. Enter the Top Level Domain (primary level of your site URL ) and the Start Date.